aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Arguments:

-The above can have a [QUERY] value being for instance "Create module", "Delete file", or "Facebook specification", etc. This might provide you with another function or additional information you can use to perform the task the user is asking you to do or answer the user's questions.
+The above can have a [QUERY] value being for instance "Create module", "Delete file", "Workflow for how to create an embed script", or "Facebook specification", etc. This might provide you with another function or additional information you can use to perform the task the user is asking you to do or answer the user's questions.

-If you still cannot find the function or information required to perform the user's request after having executed this function, then inform the user that you cannot perform the task the user is asking you to do, or that you don't know the answer to the user's questions.
+If you still cannot find the function or information required to perform the user's request after having executed this function, then inform the user that you cannot perform the task the user is asking you to do, and that you don't know the answer to the user's questions.
 If it is a general support question about Magic Cloud, then encourage the user to use the "AI chatbot" in the Magic Dashboard to ask his or her questions.

+Notice, this function is NOT for searching the web.
+To search the web you can use the "web-search-return-urls" function and combine it with the "scrape-url" function.

 #### List all functions